 Low mids are a bit louder than our house curve posits, but you shouldn’t notice much masking as the relative difference between the low and upper mids is still within a 5dB difference.
 The amplified treble response compensates for any potential masking, making it easier for you to hear instrumental detail.

 Mic quality is similar with the Bose QC 35 II and the Sony WH-1000XM4

 Both headsets’ microphones are pretty decent, and both cut off low frequencies to combat the proximity effect.
 This shouldn’t be a problem unless you have a particularly deep voice.
 The Sony WH-1000XM4 microphone array does a good job of blocking out background noise and focusing on the speaker’s voice.
 The newer technology gives the edge to Sony for anyone who takes calls outdoors.

 Bose QuietComfort 35 II mic sample:

 Sony WH-1000XM4 mic sample:

-The Bose QuietComfort 35 II holds up in 2020, but can’t compete with the shiny and new Sony WH-1000XM4.
+The Bose QuietComfort 35 II holds up today but can’t compete with the shiny and new Sony WH-1000XM4.
 Listeners who want to save a buck will be happy with the comfortable build, excellent sound quality, and great noise cancelling that Bose’s former flagship has to offer.
 For most listeners, though, we recommend saving up a bit more for the Sony WH-1000XM4.
-You’re afforded more software features, better sound and microphone quality, and more advanced noise cancelling.
+You get more software features, better sound and microphone quality, and more advanced noise cancelling.